UK singles chart records and statistics: Self-replacement at number one

+Songwriters with the most number one singles

+Double A-sides and EPs count as one single rather than separate songs, and songs that have been number one for multiple artists are included as separate singles.

 Most consecutive number ones

-The Beatles had 11 consecutive number ones with official releases on Parlophone between 1963 ("From Me To You") and 1966 ("Yellow Submarine" / "Eleanor Rigby"), though releases of archive material from their previous record company also charted during this time.
+The Beatles had 11 consecutive number ones with official releases on Parlophone between 1963 ("From Me to You") and 1966 ("Yellow Submarine" / "Eleanor Rigby"), though releases of archive material from their previous record company also charted during this time.

+Even including the archive releases, they still have the most consecutive number ones with 7, from "A Hard Day's Night" in 1964 up to "Yellow Submarine" / " Eleanor Rigby" in 1966.
+They share this record with Westlife, who achieved this from their 1999 debut "Swear It Again" up to 2000's "My Love".

 Most consecutive number ones from chart debut

-Spice Girls became the first British music act and girl group to have their first six singles reach number one on the UK singles chart between 1996 and 1997 with "Wannabe" in July, 1996 to "Too Much" in December, 1997.
+Spice Girls became the first British music act and girl group to have their first six singles reach number one on the UK singles chart between 1996 and 1997 with "Wannabe" in July 1996 to "Too Much" in December 1997.

-Westlife became the first music act to have their first seven singles ("Swear It Again", "If I Let You Go", "Flying Without Wings", "I Have a Dream / "Seasons in the Sun", "Fool Again", "Against All Odds" & "My Love") to reach number one from 1999 to 2000.
+Westlife became the first music act to have their first seven singles ("Swear It Again", "If I Let You Go", "Flying Without Wings", "I Have a Dream / "Seasons in the Sun", "Fool Again", "Against All Odds" and "My Love") to reach number one from 1999 to 2000.
 It took Westlife just over 18 months to achieve their first seven number ones, faster than any other music act.

-Most songs to debut at Number 1 on the chart
+Most songs to debut at number 1 on the chart

-Acts with the most songs to debut at Number 1 on the Official singles chart.
-Westlife claim the most Number 1 debuts on the Official Singles Chart, with all 14 of their chart-toppers landing there in their first week.
+Acts with the most songs to debut at number 1 on the Official Singles Chart.
+Westlife claim the most number 1 debuts on the Official Singles Chart, with all 14 of their chart-toppers landing there in their first week.

+Most number-one singles from one album

+The following artists have had at least 3 number-one singles in the UK with a single album.
+No soundtracks have had 4 number-one singles as of today.
+Lady Gaga's The Fame and The Fame Monster are considered to be one album by the Official Charts Company.
+George Michael is credited as a sole singer for some number-one songs that are tracks on Wham! albums.
+Although "Merry Christmas" by Ed Sheeran and Elton John was a number-one single on a Christmas edition of Sheeran's album =, the special edition was later removed from stores, and the song is now listed as a single from John's album The Lockdown Sessions, therefore removing the third number-one single credit from Sheeran's album.